gitaarik/lit-state/README.md

 - You can create and use multiple `LitState` classes at the same time.

     It is even encouraged to keep things separate.
-You can of course have a big `LitState` class which contains all global app state variables.
-But it is probably cleaner if you categorize it into multiple smaller `LitState` classes.
-For example, you can put each one if a separate file, collected in a `state/` folder, and import them at the places you need.
+You can of course have one big `LitState` derived class which contains all global app state variables.
+    But it is probably cleaner if you categorize it into multiple smaller `LitState` derived classes.
+For example, you can put each state class in a separate file, collected in a `state/` folder, and import them at the places you need.

 - Only new assigns trigger a rerender.
 Updating a object/array won't trigger a rerender.

-    Just like `LitElement`s
+    Just like LitElement's
     [properties](https://lit-element.polymer-project.org/guide/properties),
-    only a new assign of the property triggers a rerender.
+    only a new assign of the `stateVar` triggers a rerender.
 Doing something like this won't:

     ```javascript
     MyState extends LitState {